Bringing your non-EEA de facto partner home to Ireland

 Your partner will get a registration certificate called an Irish Residence Permit (IRP).
 This is a credit-card sized plastic card that displays basic information about the card holder.

-After permission is granted, your non-EEA partner must inform INIS of any change of address within 7 days of moving.
-Also, if their family circumstances change (for example, if your relationship breaks down) they must inform INIS.
+After permission is granted, your non-EEA partner must inform ISD of any change of address within 2 days of moving.
+Also, if their family circumstances change (for example, if your relationship breaks down) they must inform ISD.

-Crosscare Migrant Project has a range of useful resources to help you to bring your non-EEA family members home to Ireland.
+Crosscare Migrant Project has a range of useful resources to help your non-EEA family members join you in Ireland.